The global spread of the coronavirus: Where is it?

-The 2019 Novel Coronavirus which is similar to the SARS pathogen has claimed 56 lives since emerging in a market in the central Chinese city of Wuhan, and spread around the world.
+A virus similar to the SARS pathogen has killed 259 people in China and spread around the world since emerging in a market in the central Chinese city of Wuhan.

-As of Saturday, almost 2,000 people have been infected across China, the bulk of them in and around Wuhan.
+As of Saturday, 11,791 people have been infected across China, the majority in and around Wuhan.

-Nearly all of those who died were in the Wuhan region, but officials have confirmed at least four deaths elsewhere.
+Most of the 259 who have died were in that region, but officials have confirmed multiple deaths elsewhere, including in the capital Beijing.

 Macau